barseghyanartur/tld/CONTRIBUTING.rst

 - To fix documentation typos.
 - To improve documentation (for instance, to add new recipe or fix an existing recipe that doesn't seem to work).
+- To improve performance.
-- To introduce a new feature (for instance, add support for a non-supported file type).
+- To introduce a new feature.

-**Good to know:**

-- Test suite makes extensive use of parametrization.
-Make sure you have added your changes in the right place.

 **General list to go through:**

 - Does your change require documentation update?
 - Does your change require update to tests?
-- Did you test both Latin and Unicode characters?
 - Does your change rely on third-party cloud based service?
 If so, please make sure it's added to tests that should be retried a couple of times.
   Example: ``@pytest.mark.flaky(reruns=5)``.